DZGN

-DZGN (102.3 FM), broadcasting as 102.3 Spirit FM, is a radio station owned and operated by Good News Sorsogon Foundation, the media arm of the Roman Catholic Diocese of Sorsogon.
-Its studios & transmitter are located at the back of Sts.
-Peter & Paul Cathedral Compound, Rizal St., Sorsogon City.
+DZGN (102.3 FM), broadcasting as 102.3 Spirit FM, is a radio station owned and operated by Good News Sorsogon Foundation, the media arm of the Diocese of Sorsogon.
+Its studios and transmitter are located at the back of Sts.
+Peter & Paul Cathedral Compound, Rizal Street, Sorsogon City.

-It was a Top 40 station from its inception on November 22, 1984 until February 17, 2007, when it was relaunched as a mass-based station with a mix of music, religious & talk programming.
+The station originally launched on November 22, 1984, as a Top 40 station.
+On February 17, 2007, it was relaunched as a mass-based station, featuring a mix of music, religious programming, and talk shows.